Adapting Face Trackers

 The DFX Collector has a method called getRequiredPosePointIDs which will return a list of MPEG-4 Facial Data Point names that need to be added to the Face structure for the blood-flow extraction to work correctly.
 This list will change base on the study configuration data used to initialize the DFX Factory.

 However, there are currently 15 core facial landmarks used by the majority of DFX Studies.
-These landmarks and other details are discussed thoroughly in the next chapter.
+These landmarks and other details are discussed thoroughly in the Required Facial Landmarks section.

 DFX Face